smart94423/pabutools/docs/_sources/usage.rst

 Profiles
 --------

-For reference, see the modules :py:mod:`~pabutools.election.ballot` and :py:mod:`~pabutools.election.profile`.
+For reference, please refer to the modules :py:mod:`~pabutools.election.ballot` and :py:mod:`~pabutools.election.profile`.

-A profile is the second basic component of a participatory budgeting election; it stores the ballots of the voters.
+A profile is the second fundamental component of a participatory budgeting election; it stores the ballots of the voters.

-We provide one general class :py:class:`~pabutools.election.profile.profile.Profile` that inherits from the Python class `list` and is inherited from by all specific profile types.
-It is really meant to be an abstract class and should not be used for any other purpose than inheritance.
-Similarly, we provide a class :py:class:`~pabutools.election.ballot.ballot.Ballot` that will be inherited by specific ballot formats.
+We provide a general class :py:class:`~pabutools.election.profile.profile.Profile` that inherits from the Python class `list` and serves as a base for all specific profile types.
+It primarily acts as an abstract class and should not be used for any other purpose than inheritance.
+Similarly, we provide a class :py:class:`~pabutools.election.ballot.ballot.Ballot` that is used as a base for specific ballot formats.

-A profile is linked to an instance, which is given as a parameter and then stored in an attribute.
-It also implements validation of the ballots to ensure consistency of the ballots in a profile.
+A profile is associated with an instance, which is passed as a parameter and then stored in an attribute.
+It also implements validation of the ballots to ensure the consistency of the ballots in a profile.

 .. code-block:: python